cmu-interactive-ai/cmu-interactive-ai.github.io/about.md

 title: What is iai?
 ---

 We are a working group led by [PhD students at CMU](https://hcii.cmu.edu/people/phd-students) interested in research on **interactive AI tools and interfaces**.
-We invite speakers and do paper sharing sessions on the latest research in the field.
+We invite guest speakers and do paper sharing sessions on the latest research in the field.

 Please see upcoming and past events on the homepage.
 We meet in-person at [Newell-Simon Hall 4513](https://maps.app.goo.gl/4uwWcsNJgdwPpRg78) and virtually.

-Feel free to [contact us](mailto:interactiveaiteam@gmail.com) if you are interested in contributing.
+For questions, contact us at [interactiveaiteam@gmail.com](mailto:interactiveaiteam@gmail.com).

 <figure>
   <img alt="iai sticker" src="/assets/images/sticker-photo.png" style="width: 30%;" />